Montgomery, Louisiana: Community life

 Local education is provided by Montgomery High School.
 Montgomery High School is a combination school consisting of grades six through twelve.
 The current enrollment (as of 2022) is approximately 241 students.
-The current principal of Montgomery High School is Mr. Michael Edwards.

 The school offers a variety of sports programs including football, basketball (girls and boys), baseball, softball, and track.
 Clubs offered at the school include BETA, Student Council, 4-H, Fellowship of Christian Athletes, and Healthy Living Club.
+In 2022, Montgomery High School won its first State Championship in the sport of softball.
+Currently, Montgomery High School maintains a School Performance Score of "B" by the state of Louisiana.